techgod/Android-Pro-Course/Week 2/assignments/README.md

 To get started, create a new project in Android Studio.

 Your week 2 assignment is based on XML Layouts.
 Your task is to design a layout of your own. <br>
-**You're given full freedom in choosing what you want to make.** Yep...you can literally make anything you want!
-But...have a look at the guidelines first...there's always some fineprint.
-XD
+**You're given full freedom in choosing what you want to make.** Yep, that's right...you can literally make anything you want!
+You may want to have a look at the guidelines though! (there's always some fineprint involved, isn't there?
+XD)

 **Guidelines:**